MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ntddstor/ns-ntddstor-_storage_miniport_descriptor.md

 ### -field Version

 Contains the size of this structure, in bytes.
-The value of this member will change as members are added to
+The value of this member will change as members are added to the structure.
-      the structure.

 ### -field Size

 Specifies the total size of the data returned, in bytes.
-This may include data that follows this
+This may include data that follows this structure.
-      structure.

 ### -field Portdriver

-Type of port driver as enumerated by the
+Type of port driver as enumerated by the [**STORAGE_PORT_CODE_SET**](/previous-versions/windows/hardware/drivers/mt668773(v=vs.85)) enumeration.
-     <a href="/previous-versions/windows/hardware/drivers/mt668773(v=vs.85)">STORAGE_PORT_CODE_SET</a> enumeration.

 ### -field LUNResetSupported